How to Screw into a Stud

 Identifying Studs Without A Stud Finder

-• Look for clues: Studs are typically spaced 16 or 24 inches apart, with the first stud usually located around 16 inches from the corner.
+• Look for clues: Studs in residential construction are typically spaced 16 inches on-center per IRC standards (24 inches on-center in some framing), with the first stud usually located around 16 inches from the corner.
 Look for clues like electrical outlets, light switches, or baseboards, as they are often mounted directly onto studs.

 • Knock and listen: By lightly tapping on the wall with your knuckles, you can listen for a solid, dull sound.
 Studs tend to produce a denser sound compared to hollow areas in the wall.